X32, X42 - Pairing Instructions

-In order to play game audio, a wireless headset must be "paired" to its transmitter.
+In order to hear game audio, a wireless headset must be paired to its transmitter.
 The headset and transmitter are paired out of the box.
 The instructions below are only necessary if pairing appears to have been lost.
 This can happen if the headset is turned off for a long time or is out of range.

 When the headset and transmitter are paired, the transmitter's Power/Pairing LED will be solid.
-If this LED is "blinking" slowly (slowly fading in and out), it means the transmitter is not paired with the headset and game audio will not play through the headset.
+If this LED is 'blinking' (slowly fading in and out) then the transmitter will need to be re-paired to the headset.

 Tips before you begin:

 - Replace the batteries in your headset with brand new, non-rechargeable batteries.
 When the battery power is low or the rechargeable batteries are old, the headset may not pair properly.
 If the headset is unresponsive, try using new batteries by a different brand than you're using currently.